 This is another great way to help everyone on the bus get to know one another.
 Just as we spotlight kids by pulling them on stage at camp, why not do it on the bus?
 Give each of your friends a chance to hold the mic.
 They'll share 2 truths about themselves and 1 lie, in random order.
 Everyone on the bus will get to guess which is the lie.

 Another similar activity is to have everyone write down their most embarrassing memory.
 Collect them, then select the best ones.
 Pull up 3 people to whom the embarrassing moment could have potentially happened.
 Read the story out loud.
 Then give each a chance to explain more about what really happened.
 2 of them will be lying, trying to pawn the story as their own.
 After all 3 have shared, offer a time for questions from the crowd.
 Then reveal the actual victim.

 Would You Rather

-Make your own version of American Idol/The Voice/Duets!
-Bring an iPod pre-loaded with Karaoke tracks of fun songs.
+Make your own version of American Idol or The Voice!
+Bring an iPhone pre-loaded with Karaoke tracks of fun songs.

 Rap Battle/Poetry Jam/Song Contest

 Have kids write raps/poems about the trip and read them on the mic in front of everyone.
 A few years back we had 2 guys who rewrote the lyrics to "Hey There Delilah" and changed it to "Hey There Bus Driver."
 They played guitar and sang it in the mic.
 Our driver loved it!
 The possibilities are endless.

 Similar to 20 Questions: Someone is "it" and thinks of a person, real or fictional, and others try to guess who they are with questions that can only be answered yes or no. A yes answer entitles you to another question, a no means the next person tries until someone guesses the correct character.